alanruby/student-registration/README.md

 Student registration Project

-Some microservices were built to simulate the process of student registration.
+Some microservices were built to simulate the process of student registration using containers and messaging service.
+The focus of this project is architecture and therefore this a is very simple app, not realistic or really functional.

 Application Spring Boot.